saiinc/MySensorAirData/README.md

 This app can get the PM or Temperature/Humidity/Pressure values on cell phone.

-You need to enter the sensor ID from the map https://sensor.community/ in the app search bar.
+You need to enter the sensor ID from the map https://sensor.community/ in app search bar.